 Cade Armory’s drill floor, dedicated to 1st Sgt.
 Lloyd R. Scott, Sr.

-The drill floor at the Melvin H. Cade Armory in Baltimore was dedicated to 1st Sgt.
-Lloyd R. Scott, Sr., during a ceremony May 30.
+May 30, 2009, the drill floor at the Melvin H. Cade Armory was dedicated to 1st Sgt.
+Lloyd R. Scott, Sr., during a ceremony.
 Scott enlisted as a private at the end of World War II and was ordered to active duty to serve in Korea with the 231st Transportation Truck Battalion – now the 229th Main Support Battalion.
 Scott worked at Cade Armory from 1960 until his retirement in 1986 with 41 years and five months of military service.

-He joined the Army Sept.
+Scott joined the Army Sept.
 7, 1945, and was assigned to the 231st which began as an African-American independent city militia company in Baltimore in February 1879.
 The militia companies were patriotic social clubs made up of officers and enlisted who competed in military drills.
-The unit called itself “The Monumental City Guards” and was accepted as an infantry company in 1882 into the Maryland National Guard.
-It was redesignated the 1st Separate Company.
+The unit called itself “The Monumental City Guards” and was accepted as an infantry company in 1882 into the Maryland National Guard –and was re-designated the 1st Separate Company.

 “We are here to honor a truly outstanding Soldier.
 A Soldier as strong as the steel and blocks that make this building strong.
 A Soldier who served our country and our state at a time when that dedication and loyalty may not have been fully understood or appreciated by some in our nation.
 Not all of 1st Sgt.
 Scott’s battles were on the battlefields of Korea,” said Brig.
 Gen. James A. Adkins, the adjutant general of Maryland.

 He taught me that the word ‘I’ was the one least important that you can say and ‘We’ being the most important,” said 1st Sgt.
 Robert C. Bell (Ret.)
 “It was one of the proudest moments I’ve shared in that facility, and there have been many proud moments in that facility.”